 This Study Guide is designed for small groups of Disciples laity or pastors.
 It comes in two parts, which may be used separately or together.
 However both parts are meant to accompany the report "Disciples of Christ and Interreligious Engagement," which should be read ahead of time.
-The report is included as an appendix to this Study Guide.

 Part One consists of six study sessions designed to elicit immediate discussion of the report itself.
 These study sessions are divided into sections that parallel the sections of the report.
-Groups should begin each session with prayer and by reading the given Bible
+Groups should begin each session with prayer and by reading the given Bible Reference.

-Reference.
 These passages from Scripture are meant to give the group's discussion a theological orientation.
-However, these sessions are not meant to be bible studies so much as a way to study of the report "Disciples of Christ and Interreligious Engagement."
+However, these sessions are not meant to be bible studies so much as a way to study the report "Disciples of Christ and Interreligious Engagement."
 Groups should move quickly to a discussion of the reflection questions in each session.
 While suggestions for how much time to spend on each set of questions are included in each session, these suggestions are rough guides only.
 Please feel free to adjust the time allocation as needed.